kodadot/developers/docs/how-to-make-nft.md

 ## So..
 What's the flow?

 Whether you are digital artists, or you create physically, the possibility to sell your art exclusively by you without middlemen is forever here.
-It's possible thanks to [blockchain](https://en.wikipedia.org/wiki/Blockchain) technology and couple talented wizards who are trying everyday to make life of non-technical people better.With cryptocurrencies and nfts getting more and more popular, you set foot on a interesting journey.
+It's possible thanks to [blockchain](https://en.wikipedia.org/wiki/Blockchain) technology and couple talented wizards who are trying everyday to make life of non-technical people better.
+With cryptocurrencies and nfts getting more and more popular, you set foot on an interesting journey.

 To securely store your artworks and balances you need to have a cryptocurrency wallet.
 What is a [cryptocurrency wallet](https://en.wikipedia.org/wiki/Cryptocurrency_wallet)?

-Fortunately we've all the tutorials for you.
+Fortunately, we have all the tutorials for you.
+Let's proceed

 ## Set up a crypto wallet